ismailsemihsenturk/ismailsemihsenturk/README.md

   <h2> <b>👋 Hi there</b> </h2>

-  I'm a Junior Full Stack Devoloper and a Junior Blockchain Devoloper.
+  I'm a Full Stack Devoloper and a Junior Blockchain Devoloper.
+ - 👍 React Developer.
- - 🌱 I'm currently studying MIS on the Anadolu University and  ı'm constantly learning about ML and Blockchain technologies at my free times.
+ - 🌱 I'm currently studying MIS on the Anadolu University and i am constantly learning about ML and Blockchain technologies at my free times.
  - 📫 You can reach me from: https://www.linkedin.com/in/ismailsemihsenturk/.

 <!---